Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Implementation of our method

 When we would like to control a certain property, say the Gaussian curvature, we can deform upstream properties such as edge lengths and circle packing radii.
 This allows us flexibility in choosing design variables when the problem is formulated in terms of an optimisation problem.

 Our proposed method consists of two steps; metric optimisation and embedding optimisation (see \reffig{Fig:algorithm}).
-Given a mesh and a conformal structure, the metric optimisation finds a metric $\{l_{ij}\}$ having the user-specified Gaussian curvatures and the user-specified lengths on a subset $\mathcal{E}_{\text{fix}}$ of edges (typically, the set of the boundary edges).
-Then, the embedding optimisation finds an embedding $\{v_i\in \R^3\}$ having the metric $\{l_{ij}\}$ obtained in the previous step and the user-specified coordinates on a subset $\mathcal{V}_{\text{fix}}$ of vertices (typically, the set of the boundary vertices).
-The final design is obtained as the embedded mesh in the Euclidean $3$-space $\R^3$.
+Given a mesh and a conformal structure, the metric optimisation finds a metric $\{l_{ij}\}$ having the user-specified Gaussian curvatures and the user-specified lengths on a subset $\mathcal{E}_{\text{fix}}$ of edges (typically, the set of the boundary edges). {This part determines the approximate shape of the panels that are used to construct the final surface.} Then, the embedding optimisation finds an embedding $\{v_i\in \R^3\}$ having the metric $\{l_{ij}\}$ obtained in the previous step and the user-specified coordinates on a subset $\mathcal{V}_{\text{fix}}$ of vertices (typically, the set of the boundary vertices). {This part determines the actual position of each panel.} The final design is obtained as the embedded mesh in the Euclidean $3$-space $\R^3$.